CroWzblooD/SocialDefi/README.md

 ![WhatsApp Image 2024-12-24 at 05 10 59_4f383de5](https://github.com/user-attachments/assets/4a660f75-767c-47f6-9c8f-2bbf10816d82)

 This project bridges the gap between blockchain data and user engagement by leveraging both Mode Network's capabilities and Olas' infrastructure—creating a thriving community through advanced AI-powered influencer agents.

 ---

-This README now includes detailed sections on code overview while maintaining a professional tone throughout the document.
-It provides clear instructions on setup while emphasizing important integrations with Mode Network and Olas Network effectively.
+This README now includes detailed sections on code overview while maintaining a professional tone throughout the document including Crossmint integration effectively while providing clear instructions on setup along with placeholders for images related to your project

 ## Team Members